-To keep up with the latest news on deals, discounts and free events in Chicago, sign up for the daily You can also follow us on Facebook and on Twitter.Subscribe to the Chicago on the Cheap newsletter for the latest events.
+***If you like this post and are interested in the latest news on deals, discounts and free events in Chicago, sign up for the daily Chicago on the Cheap newsletter.
+You can also follow us on Facebook.
+Cheers!***

 Try a new beach

 Chicago’s Lakefront has 26 miles of people watching and breathtaking ocean-like views.
 Every beach has different activities and amenities.
 Here’s your Guide to Chicago Beaches.

 Camp in Cook County Forest Preserves: The newly refurbished camping facilities are $50 a night and many have adjacent activities available.
 Save cash and time by camping close to home.

 Camp in a Chicago Park District park: save cash and time by camping close to home.

 Many Chicago Park District parks have free events for kids and families including movies.
 Pack a picnic, grab some sports equipment and head out to your local park or try a new park.

 Many Chicago Festivals have kids tents and activities.
 Most Suburban festivals have carnival rides and kids activities also.